Qbox-project/qbx_mechanicjob/README.md

 ## Installation
 ### Manual
 - Download the script and put it in the `[qbx]` directory.
-- Import `qb-.sql` in your database
-- Add the following code to your server.cfg/resouces.cfg
+- Add the following code to your server.cfg or resouces.cfg
 ```
 ensure qbx_core
 ensure qbx_mechanicjob